arabelladonna/tercet/README.md

 The copyright notice and "Email me" hyperlink, as well as an email hyperlink that shows up during certain errors, are set automatically using the the **admin name** and **admin email** data specified in the settings file.

+The main menu is automatically built from /res/menu.md file.
+You can add any links that you want (and as many links as you want).
+You can also rename the Home link, if you'd like.
+The "homelink" keyword that is used by default is automatically replaced with the _root-url_ that is set in /res/settings.md, but can be replaced if you so choose.

 ## Known issues

 This has only been in development since February 18th, so it has a few issue.

 - Posts are in order of most recently updated, rather than most recently created.
 This is a Unix limitation and I am currently trying to come up with a user-friendly solution that doesn't involve writing an interface for writing posts.
 - You currently have to keep the /comments folder structure intact or it will break your blog.
-- The main menu can only be changed by modifying a JSON that is located in res/tercet.js.
-I am currently working on a more user-friendly solution.

 If you have any questions or run into problems, email me at matt@mattchuranu.xyz.